elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 $\hat{\alpha_i} = \alpha_i / \sum_{j=1}^k \alpha_j$ .
 Smaller
-values of the parameters favors more sparsely distributed distributions where greater amount of probability values allocated to a few events (topics) and most of the events (topics) have a probability value around 0.
+values of the parameters favors more sparsely distributed distributions where greater amount of probability values allocated to a few events (topics) and the remaining events (topics) have a probability value close to 0.
 Larger values of the concentration parameters results in more evenly distributed distributions among all events (topics).

-Plots in the following figures show how Dirichlet distributions change by different combination of $\alpha_i$ values for 3 events (topics).
+Plots in the following figures show how Dirichlet distributions change by different combination of $\alpha_i$ values for $k=3$ events (topics).
 Each point on the plots represents the probability mixture of the three events such as (0.8, 0.2, 0.0) or (0.2, 0.4, 0.4).

-Dirichlet distributions, where $\alpha_1=\alpha_2=\alpha_3 \le 1$:
+Dirichlet distributions with $\alpha_1=\alpha_2=\alpha_3 \le 1$:
-Plots start with $\alpha_i$ values equal to 0.1 and then values are gradually increased to 1.
+Plots start with $\alpha_i$ values equal to 0.1 and then gradually increased to 1.
+For $\alpha_i$ values closer to 0, distribution concentrates on the corners and along the boundaries of the simplex.
-For $\alpha_i$ values that are closer to 0, distribution concentrates on the corners (i.e., call topics) and along the boundaries of the simplex and it has this nice property that distributions are dominated by one of the outcomes (i.e., call topics).
-This means if you want to associate each call transcript with a single topic, you should choose $\alpha_i$ values that are closer to 0.
-However, any topic can be dominated, since all $\alpha$ values are equal.
+In that case, it has this nice property that distributions are dominated by one of the events (topics).
+This means that if you want to associate each text (call transcript, article, news, e-mail) with a single topic, you should choose $\alpha_i$ values that are closer to 0.
+However, any topic can be dominated to others, since all $\alpha$ values are equal.
 When $\alpha_i$ values increases, central points becomes more and more attractive.
-Finally, for the case,
-$\alpha=(1,1,1),$  all possible distributions becomes equally likely (i.e., Dirichlet has uniform distribution).
-For each call transcript, it is equally likely that a call may be associated with a single topic, mixture of all the topics, or something in between.
+Finally, for the case $\alpha=(1,1,1)$, all possible distributions becomes equally likely (Dirichlet has uniform distribution).
+It is equally likely that a text may have a single topic, mixture of all topics, or something in between.

 ![](/images/dirichlet-distribution/alpha_le_1_eq.png){: .align-center height="100%" width="100%"}